 EU legislation on medical devices within the “New Approach” and the “New Legislative Framework”

-The EU legislative framework on medical devices consists of three current Directives and two new Regulations:
+The EU legislative framework on medical devices currently consists of two Regulations, adopted and entered into force in 2017:

-Directive 90/385/EEC on active implantable medical devices (AIMDD), applicable from 1 January 1993 until 25 May 2021;

-Directive 93/42/EEC on medical devices (MDD), applicable from 1 January 1995 until 25 May 2021;

-Directive 98/79/EC on in vitro diagnostic medical devices (IVDMDD), applicable from 7 June 2000 until 25 May 2022;

-Regulation (EU) 2017/745 on medical devices (MDR), fully applicable from 26 May 2021;
+Regulation (EU) 2017/745 on medical devices (MDR), applicable from 26 May 2021, replacing the previous Directives 90/385/EEC on active implantable medical devices (AIMDD) and 93/42/EEC on medical devices (MDD), through specific transition provisions, as amended;

-Regulation (EU) 2017/746 on in vitro diagnostic medical devices (IVDR), fully applicable from 26 May 2022.
+Regulation (EU) 2017/746 on in vitro diagnostic medical devices (IVDR), applicable from 26 May 2022, replacing the previous Directive 98/79/EC on in vitro diagnostic medical devices (IVDD), through specific transition provisions, as amended.

-These legislative acts are part of the EU harmonisation legislation on health, safety and performance of products in the internal market, based on the principles of the “New Approach” and the “New Legislative Framework” policies.
+These legislative acts are part of the EU harmonisation legislation on health, safety and performance of industrial and consumer products in the internal market, based on the principles of the “New Approach” and the “New Legislative Framework” policies.
 In this kind of legislation, the role of the harmonised European standards (hENs) is key: actually, for product characteristics, the content of legislation is limited to establishing essential requirements that products intended to be placed on the EU market must meet.
 The technical details and solutions supporting those essential requirements are laid down in harmonised European standards specifically developed by designated European standardisation organisations on the basis of specific standardisation requests (formerly known as “mandates”) issued by the Commission.

-Products designed and manufactured according to applicable harmonised European standards the references to which are published in the Official Journal of the European Union (OJEU) benefit from a presumption of conformity with the relevant legal requirements.
+Products designed and manufactured according to applicable harmonised European standards the references of which are published in the Official Journal of the European Union (OJEU) benefit from a presumption of conformity with the relevant legal requirements.
 In other words, the use of hENs cited in the OJEU confers presumption of conformity of the product with the legal requirements the standard aims to cover.
 This particular legal status of hENs cited in the OJEU generally allows manufacturers and the other sectorial actors (including notified bodies and national competent authorities) to make easier, quicker and less burdensome the processes related to conformity assessment procedures, affixing of the CE marking and placing on the market, market surveillance, etc..
-However, in general the use of harmonized standards is voluntary (see point 2.2.).
+However, as a general principle, the use of harmonized standards is voluntary (see point 2.2.).

 The general framework for harmonised European standards